Finistere/antidote/docs/tutorial.rst

     >>> world.get[UserAPI]().get_user_count()
     1

+This simplifies the code as annotated type hints are a good enough indication that something will be injected.

-Those default behaviors can be changed easily with a custom :py:class:`.Service.Conf` in your :py:class:`.Service`.
-For example you could create a non singleton service which uses :code:`auto_provide=True` by default:
+All those default behaviors can be changed easily with a custom :py:class:`.Service.Conf` in your :py:class:`.Service`.
+For example you could create a non singleton service which uses :code:`auto_provide=True` on all methods by default:

 .. testcode:: tutorial_services